cubiclesoft/cloud-backup/README.md

 * Block-based storage for major reductions in the number of API calls made.
 * And much, much more.
 See the official documentation for a more complete feature list.
 * Also has a liberal open source license.
 MIT or LGPL, your choice.
-* Designed for relatively painless integration into your envrionment.
+* Designed for relatively painless integration into your environment.
 * Sits on GitHub for all of that pull request and issue tracker goodness to easily submit changes and ideas respectively.

 More Information